sagemath/sagewiki_to_gh-2022-10-10/grants/09/ccli/proposal/introduction.md

 connect to an online database or web page and parse the results.
 By using Python, all this is easily done in Sage.

-Thus the goal of the Sage project is to create viable easy-to-use free open source mathematical software to support both research and  education and in mathematics, engineering and the sciences.
+Thus the goal of the Sage project is to create viable easy-to-use free open source mathematical software to support both education and research in mathematics, engineering and the sciences.
 Success would have a genuinely transformational impact on the mathematical sciences, broadly impacting people involved with mathematics at all levels.
 It would have the potential